SkyMiku94/github_crv/pcrv2/README.md

 do `kubectl get svc` to see the ip address used by the tunnel with the port number.

+do `kubectl get pods` to see if all the pods are running

+do `minikube dashboard` in another terminal for a clean view

+It can be a little slow to set it all up but don't worry !

 ### `./shutdown.sh`

 This script will delete minikube container.